TeddyGlass/Bioenv/README.md

 |  28   | RF | Autcorrelation |
 |  29   | SVM | Autcorrelation |
 |  30   | NNs | Autcorrelation |

+### 3-6.
+Nested cross validation
+ML models were optimized outer-five-fold and inner-three-fold nested cross validation, and were trained in outer-five-fold and inner-five-fold nested cross validation.
+External validation was performed by evaluating the predictive performance with an outer 5-fold cross-validation.

+### 3-7.
+Hyper parameter optimization
+Hyper parameters of each ML model were optimized by Bayesian optimization implemented by optuna library.
+We searched for optimal hyper parameters that minimize avarege avarage value of logloss in inner-three-fold cross validation.

+### 3-8.
+Evaluation metrics
+* AUC
+* ACC
+* SE
+* SP
+* MCC

 ## 4. Results
 ### 4-1.
 Visualization of protein representations